saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 <p><small>| REQUIRED | STRING |</small></p>

 :::caution For YAML Configuration Files ONLY
-This is required only if you're using a YAML file to configure your tunnels.
+This is required only if you're using a [YAML file to configure your tunnel](/secure-connections/sauce-connect/setup-configuration/yaml-config/).
 :::

-__Description__: Defines the local path to a YAML file containing a Sauce Connect Proxy configuration.
-For instructions, [Configuring Tunnels with a YAML File](/secure-connections/sauce-connect/setup-configuration/yaml-config/).<br/>
+__Description__: Defines the local path to a YAML file containing a Sauce Connect Proxy configuration..<br/>
 __Shorthand__: `-c`